unforswearing/aliaser/README.md

 `aliaser` consists of a single bash function that stores its own aliases.
 Each alias crated with `aliaser` is appended to the [bottom of the `aliaser.sh` script itself](aliaser.sh#L178).
 When you source `aliaser.sh` you add the `aliaser` function, and all of the aliases created with this function, to your environment.
 Please see [aliaser.sh](aliaser.sh) to see how this works.

 > [!IMPORTANT]
+> While `aliaser` is currently a sourceable function, the next major version of the tool will exist as a standalone `bash` script.
+This will ensure `aliaser.sh` is isolated from the base shell environment.
+> [!IMPORTANT]
 > `aliaser` is written in `bash`, tested interactively in `zsh` on MacOS and passes most `shellcheck` tests.
 This script has not been tested on any Linux-based systems (Linux compatibility coming soon).

 The source code for `aliaser` can be found at [github.com/unforswearing/aliaser](https://github.com/unforswearing/aliaser)